- Search The Registry

 *Rosa Guy was born on this date in 1922.
 She was a Black playwright and writer.

 The cousin's Garveyism and black nationalistic politics deeply affected Rosa.
 After their mother died in 1934, the two girls returned to Harlem to live with their father, who remarried.
 When their father died in 1937, the orphaned girls were taken into the welfare system and lived in foster homes.
-Rosa left school at 14 and took a job in a garment factory to support herself and her sister.
+Rosa left school at 14 and worked in a garment factory to support herself and her sister.

-In 1950, along with novelist John Oliver Killens, Guy formed a workshop that was to become the Harlem Writers Guild (HWG).
+In 1950, along with novelist John Oliver Killens, Guy formed a workshop to become the Harlem Writers Guild (HWG).
 The Guild nurtured more than half of all successful Black writers between 1950 and 1971.
 Guy also belonged to On Guard for Freedom, a Black nationalist literary organization founded by Calvin Hicks on the Lower East Side of New York City.
 On Guard was active in the political realm, supporting Congolese liberation leader Patrice Lumumba and protesting the United States-sponsored Bay of Pigs invasion in Cuba.

 In 1954, Guy wrote and performed in her first play, Venetian Blinds, which was successfully produced Off-Broadway at the Tropical Theater.
 Two stories by Guy, "Magnify" and "Carnival," appeared in the Trinidad Nation newspaper in 1965.
 Her first novel, Bird at My Window, was published the following year.